 Everybody is familiar with Thanksgiving traditions like eating turkey, watching football and trying to avoid annoying relatives at the dinner table.

-But there’s one tradition millions of American don’t realize they share with original Pilgrims: Debt, and struggling to pay it off.
+But there’s one tradition millions of Americans don’t realize they share with original Pilgrims: Debt, and struggling to pay it off.

 The Pilgrims came to the New World about $500,000 in debt.
-That’s a lot less than the $13.86 trillion American’s owed in the second quarter of 2019, but the Pilgrims didn’t have the advantages today’s debtors have.
+That’s a lot less than the $14.96 trillion Americans owed in the second quarter of 2021, but the Pilgrims didn’t have the advantages today’s debtors have.

 For one thing, they couldn’t pick up the phone or go online and get help through a debt management organization, where certified counselors can guide you to a new world of economic freedom.